sftcd/openssl/esnistuff/design.md

   required inputs and run the protocol.
-- We want to be relatively easily able to evolve the code as the standardisation process continues, so many intermediate cryptographic values are stored in the ``SSL_ESNI`` structure that should allow us to more easily figure out interop issues, which has been useful esp. vs. the [NSS ESNI implementation](https://hg.mozilla.org/projects/nss/file/tip/lib/ssl/tls13esni.c).
+- We want to be relatively easily able to evolve the code as the standardisation process continues, so many intermediate cryptographic values are stored in the ``SSL_ESNI`` structure to help  us more easily figure out interop issues.
+That has been v. useful esp. vs. the [NSS ESNI implementation](https://hg.mozilla.org/projects/nss/file/tip/lib/ssl/tls13esni.c) which we used during development.
 As the spec matures, a lot of those values won't be needed, and some of the related code wouldn't be part of a release.
 (Such code will be protected via  ``#ifdef ESNI_CRYPTO_INTEROP`` - that's not yet well-done.)
-- Currently notes, test scripts and a few other things are in an [esnistuff](https://github.com/sftcd/openssl/esnistuff/) directory - that should disappear over time as we better integrate the code following good project practice.
+- Currently notes, (including this one), test scripts and a few other things are in an [esnistuff](https://github.com/sftcd/openssl/esnistuff/) directory - that should disappear over time as we better integrate the code following good project practice.